CYHSM/awesome-neuro-ai-papers/README.md

 Wang, Y., Wu, S., Zhang, Y., Yan, S., Liu, Z., Luo, J., & Fei, H. [**Multimodal chain-of-thought reasoning: A comprehensive survey**](https://arxiv.org/pdf/2503.12605) arXiv (2025)
 <details>
   <summary>Notes</summary>

+  - Review about multimodal chain-of-thought, with some nice figures and tabular overview, good start to find references
+  - Unrelated to the paper but in humans the anterior cingulate cortex would detect errors in reasoning
+  - Lets spin this a bit further:
+Sensory areas (like V1 for vision) process the initial information, then different areas process it further, e.g. Wernicke area for text or V4-IT for vision.
+The overall strategy is directed by the PFC. dlPFC keeps track of logical steps and manipulates information, while vmPFS weighs outcomes based on emotional or personal relevance.
+Then ACC acts as a conflict monitor.
 </details>

 ## Hardware